08 Oct 2019

 Sustainability progress comes from the top

 “Vision usually comes first from a top leadership perspective.
-When you are looking for someone to lead that change through an organisation, courage is so important.”
+When you are looking for someone to lead that change through an organization, courage is so important.”

 “There will need to be initiatives and actions that don’t make immediate sense in terms of revenue.
 It’s not just fashion – in any business where you propose something to reduce profits it’s counterintuitive, so that’s where courage comes in really strongly.”

 Amy Powney, Creative Director of London-based contemporary womenswear brand Mother of Pearl, is an advocate of leading from the top.
 She has said: “There’s no handbook on how to make a brand sustainable, but I wanted to know from start to finish where our product was grown or derived, who was making it and the social impacts along the way.
 I’ve journeyed to find the best factories, suppliers, and farmers who care about the planet and its inhabitants as much as we do.”